 Triple Crown Sports are done by athletes who are in extremely good shape.
 Yosemite National Park has its own triple crown and it doesn't even involve a horse!
 This is an extreme sport that has you climbing Half Dome, El Capitan and Glacier Point...all in one long day.

-Troy Kellenberger is the latest to receive the 2009 triple crown.
-He is not your average Yosemite hiker.
-On Saturday, (September 12th) the 19-year-old Fresno City College student made it to the top of Half Dome, El Capitan and Glacier Point -- all in one day.
+Troy Kellenberger received the Yosemite triple crown title.
+He is not your average Yosemite hiker though.
+On Saturday, (September 12th, 2009) the 19 year old Fresno City College student made it to the top of Half Dome, El Capitan and Glacier Point -- all in one day.

 "I felt pretty good right after," he said.
 "Just another day on the trail, I guess."